rduplain/memo/startups-for-people-with-problems.md

 There's such a thing as too much money.
 Follow-on rounds are going to depend on a business which increases in value.
 Generally, this means revenue.
 Not just revenue, but [**multiples** of revenue growth][t2d3].
-While getting _any_ investment is your immediate concern, think about the down-round scenario--shares are purchased at a value lower than the previous round--and work to avoid it.
+While getting _any_ investment is your immediate concern, think about the down-round scenario--the case where shares are purchased at a value lower than the previous round--and work to avoid it.
 Progressively show value through multiple rounds (potentially multiple seed or convertible debt rounds) instead of taking a large sum of money up front.